Garcinia Cambogia Review: As Seen On Dr. Oz

 The measure of Garcinia cambogia’s “effectiveness” can only be gleaned from reviewing the available clinical studies.

-So let’s take a look at those, and then you can make up your mind.
+This review of garconia cambogia will take a closer look at those, so you can make up your mind.

 As you probably already know, Garcinia cambogia is a fruit native to India.
 The ingredient to which the “fat burning” effects are attributed is something called “hydroxycitric acid” (or HCA), which is extracted from the rind, and can inhibit ATP citrate lyase, a key enzyme in the synthesis of fatty acids.